Yale-BIM/f21-assignments/assignment-3/README.md

     Estimated depth from depth image: ... <- result from V-3 Difference between estimates: ... <- result from V-3
     ```

+- **V-4.** Now that you have tools to compute the depth of objects captured by a RealSense image, try this approach on a new image captured from a camera in one of the Shutter robots in AKW 411.
+The necessary RealSense driver is already installed in the laptops connected to the robots, but you will need to follow the steps below to setup the [realsense2_camera ROS package](https://github.com/IntelRealSense/realsense-ros.git) in your catkin workspace and collect a new image:

+    **a.** Check that the camera is working when connected to one of the laptops in AKW411:

+    ```bash
+    $ realsense-viewer # and enable the RGB camera
+    ```

+    **b.** Install the realsense2_camera package in your catkin workspace:

+    ```bash
+    $ roscd; cd ../src # go to the src folder of your workspace
+    $ git clone https://github.com/IntelRealSense/realsense-ros.git # clone the realsense2_camera repository into your workspace's src folder
+    $ cd realsense-ros; git checkout 2.2.8 # get a stable version of the realsense2_camera code
+    $ roscd; cd .. # go back to the root of your catkin workspace
+    $ catkin_make -DCMAKE_BUILD_TYPE=Release # compile your catkin workspace
+    $ roslaunch realsense2_camera rs_camera.launch align_depth:=true # check that you can run the camera driver from ROS and visualize the images, e.g., using rqt_image_view
+    ```

+    **c.** While the camera driver is running, generate a new images.npz file with a new image captured by you in the lab.
+You can
+    capture the image by running the `depth/save_images.py` script.
+Submit the resulting images.npz file as part of your assignment to Canvas.

+    **d.** Run your process_images.py script on the new images.npz file.
+Include a screenshot of the depth and grayscale images shown by your
+    script when it loads the images.npz file in your report.
+Also report the estimated depth with the grayscale image only, and using the depth image.

 **Once you get to the end of the assignment, remember to commit your code, push to GitLab, and indicate